-Players from the team that wins Super Bowl LV (55) in Raymond James Stadium in Tampa, Florida, on Feb.
-7, 2021, will get $130,000 along with the rest of the spoils that come with victory.
-The losing team's players will get $65,000, which is nothing to sneeze at but isn't quite the same as the euphoria and accompanying fame and recognition that comes with winning the Big Game.
+Players from the team that wins Super Bowl LVI (56) in SoFi Stadium in Inglewood, California (Los Angeles area), on Feb.
+13, 2022, will get $150,000 along with the rest of the spoils that come with victory.
+The losing team's players will get $75,000, which is nothing to sneeze at but isn't quite the same as the euphoria and accompanying fame and recognition that comes with winning the Big Game.

 Postseason shares are nothing new to the NFL, but the amount has certainly changed, even adjusted for inflation.
 Here's a comparison of this year's playoff shares to what they were back during the 1978 season (Super Bowl XIII):